haritha-j/EWO/README.md

 ## current status

+Planning to do hotword recognition using the snowboy library.

 Image cropping network has been implemented using python.
 We are currently porting this functionality to the javascript version of posenet in order to use a node server for the system.